krakrukra/PocketAdmin/extra/wiki/examples.md

 for the [USB rubber ducky](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payloads).
 Though, you could also take some inspiration
 from payloads which are not in duckyscript format to begin with, such
 as scripts for [arduino style](https://github.com/samratashok/Kautilya) badusb's; if necessary, you can convert
 them to duckyscript without too much effort.
+Though, same know-what-you-do
+precautions apply here; if somebody made a payload back in 2012 for windows7
+does not necessarily mean that you can blindly copy-paste it and it will work.

+---

-Always keep in mind, that in an actual application you MUST have
+Always keep in mind, that for everything to work you MUST have
 all the right files in the right places!
 That means:

 1. If you have any pre-configuration commands, you need to place them